3 Things to Know About the Best Private Email Service

 Is your email private?
+Are you using the best private email service?
 Email privacy is one of the biggest issues in today’s online world.
 Many people don’t realize that if they’re using free email services like Google or Yahoo, their emails are being scanned.
 You might know that your email service provider is scanning your message to weed out things like spam, but did you know they’re also collecting information?
 Free email providers have access to the things you write, who you’re sending to, and the information you include.
 They use this information for advertising and beyond.
 Here are some important things you need to know about email privacy:

 1. Even sending to Google users exposes your information.
 Even if you don’t use Google, your information and emails are still susceptible to scanning.
 Google freely admits that they scan any email sent to or from their subscribers to gain data for advertising purposes.